dfhsdkjc243/Low-Latency-First-Order-PINI-Gadgets/README.md

 - and additional related S-boxes.

 These files correspond to the actual hardware modules generated and evaluated in our experiments.

 ---

-### 3️⃣ 3_ProgramsForAlgorithm1/
-This folder contains the **program code implementing Algorithm 1**, which automatically generates RTL code for S-boxes using the **ANF-based (Algebraic Normal Form)** technique described in the paper.

-- The scripts reconstruct the Boolean representations of target S-boxes.
-- Each program outputs synthesizable HDL modules based on the reconstructed ANF expressions.

----

-### 4️⃣ 4_ProgramsForAlgorithm2/
-This folder contains the **program code implementing Algorithm 2**, which generates RTL code for S-boxes using the **SMT-based (Satisfiability Modulo Theories)** approach presented in the paper.

-- The SMT solver is used to search valid hardware structures.
-- Each program outputs RTL implementations verified under the paper’s constraints.

----